Scheduled MonumentsEnglandRoman, Anglo Saxon and medieval defences called collectively Exeter City Walls

 What is Roman, Anglo Saxon and medieval defences called collectively Exeter City Walls?

-Exeter City Walls is a fortified circuit of defensive masonry constructed across multiple periods from the Roman era through the medieval period.
+Exeter City Walls is a complex defensive structure that evolved across multiple periods, beginning with Roman fortifications established in the first century AD and substantially rebuilt and extended during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003858.

 Who is responsible for protecting Roman, Anglo Saxon and medieval defences called collectively Exeter City Walls?